social-native/knex-migration-generator/README.md

 ### 2. Generator

 To use, import the generator function.
-Pass it `command line args`, `absolute path of migrations` and the `library name`.
-Optionally, you may pass it a function to create a closure scope around the generator function.
-This is a convient way to pass in additional information into the generator templates.
+Pass it `command line args`, `absolute path of your libraries migrations folder` and the `library name`.
+Optionally, you may pass it a function to create a closure scope around the generator function - This is a convient way to pass in additional information into the generator templates.

 ```typescript
 import {generator} from '@social-native/snpkg-knex-migration-generator';